hanabi/hanabi.github.io/Reference.md

   - Bob is expected to play slot 3 (which is the oldest 1).
 If he plays slot 3, nothing special happens.
   - If Bob plays slot 2, he is performing an *Order Chop Move*, and Cathy should chop move one card (her slot 5).
   - If Bob plays slot 1, he is performing an *Order Chop Move*, and Alice should chop move one card (her slot 5).
-- Sometimes, after getting clued about two or more 1s, a player will receive a follow-up clue that "fills in" one or more of the 1s.
-In this situation, playing a 1 with the full identity revealed will not cause an *Order Chop Move*.
-In other words, *Order Chop Moves* can only happen when a player has two or more 1s with each 1 having two or more identities.
-- Besides that, there are some other common situations that do **not** imply an *Order Chop Move*.
+- There are some other common situations that do **not** imply an *Order Chop Move*.
 Use your common sense!
 Here is a short list:
-  - The 1 was expected to be played from the *[Fresh 1's Rule](#playing-multiple-1s---the-fresh-1s-rule-part-2)*.
-  - The 1 was expected to be played from the *[Chop Focus Exception](#playing-multiple-1s---the-chop-focus-exception-part-3)*.
   - The 1 that was played has different positive clues than the other 1's.
     - Different negative clues are ignored.
   - The 1 that was played was originally *Finessed* from a clue that happened **before** the number 1 clue.